All Episodes

 And the Republicans then sweep into that with this divisive critical race theory, cultural racial dog whistles.

-When you talk about critical race theory in Virginia, and it's not taught in Virginia schools.
+When you talk about critical race theory of Virginia, and it's not taught in Virginia schools, that's a dog whistle.

-That's a dog whistle to people who maybe lived in an affluent white suburb 20 years ago and they're seeing a lot of diversity and a lot of change, and they're thinking, oh my God, I'm worried about this.
+That's a dog whistle to people who maybe lived in an affluent white suburb 20 years ago and they're seeing a lot of diversity and a lot of change and they're thinking, oh my God, I'm worried about this.

-Michael Eric Dyson is the guest, talking about Winsome Sears is quote, a black mouth moving, and it legitimizes white supremacy.
+And then it got really ugly on, I guess it was, what, Joy Reed's program, Michael Eric Dyson is the guest, talking about Winsom Sears is, quote, a black mouth moving and it legitimizes white supremacy.

-So to have a black face uh speaking in behalf of a white supremacist legacy is nothing new.
+So to have a black face speaking in behalf of a white supremacist legacy is nothing new.

 What's beneath 101?

-It's the it's the pre-K of race.
+It's the pre-K of race.

 You should understand the fact that if you tell black people, look, I support a Negro.